sagemath/trac_to_gh/Issue 6983.md

 # Issue 6983: completely separate the sage notebook from the core sage library as a new spkg called "sagenb-4.1.2.spkg"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6983

 Original creator: was